t3jaa/Tejaa/_posts/2023-06-15-Travel-Essentials-for-Women.md

 While comfort should be a priority when traveling, there's no reason why you can't look stylish at the same time.
 Here are some bonus travel fashion tips for women:

-{% include figure.html url="10.jpg" alt="Bonus Travel fashion tips for women" %}
+{% include figure.html url="travel_fashion_tips.jpg" alt="Fashion tips for women travelers, including accessorizing and choosing versatile dresses." %}

 1. **Accessorize:** Accessories can take your outfit from drab to fab.
 Pack a few statement necklaces, scarves, or hats to add a touch of glamour to your travel wardrobe.